imihajlow/blog/content/posts/ccpu.md

 These limitations with functions lead to another limitation: a function call result can only be assigned to a variable.
 You cannot use a function in an expression.
 Otherwise, each function would have to use its own set of temp variables.

 The other difference with C is the lack of static casts.
 In C narrow types are implicitly cast to `int`, then the operation result is cast back if assigned to a variable of a different type.
 In Natrix there are no implicit casts.
 Calculations are performed in the explicitly specified type.
 This helps to reduce unnecessary overhead and make it clear for the programmer which type is currenly used.

+# Project repository

+If you are interested, you can find the project repository [here on GitHub](https://github.com/imihajlow/ccpu/).